martijnbolt/tau/Content.md

 1. discussions of any scale (alpha)
    * identities dealing with e certain subject are grouped in teams
    * teach the network a lot of knowledge, intentionally or as a byproduct of discussions
+   *  as the governance model will ultimately have to be decided by the users, the discussion platform starts centralized, to reach a broad and machine-assisted consensus about the nature of the decentralized network from the start in beta
 1. collaboratively following processes (not just defining them) (beta)
    * discuss programs, and then run them
    * A special team called Tau is formed, whenever this group accepts a new decision, Tau's code is automatically modified